SimonFJ20/courses/compiler/chapter_3.md

 The result of parsing is a tree structure representing the input program.

-This structure is a recursive acyclic structure storing the different parts of the program.
+This structure is a recursive structure storing the different parts of the program.

 This is how I would define an AST data type.